neoanomally/AdventFun/README.md

 sbt test
 ```

+TODO: Maybe make this more generic instead of a main per...
+But the mains where I've been storing the problem statements.
 ## Running the various Days:
 1. Day One:       `sbt "runMain com.sandersme.advent.SonarSweep"`
 2. Day Two:       `sbt "runMain com.sandersme.advent.Dive"`